 One of the best features that M1 Invest offers is how you invest by choosing or building an investment pie.

-This is a unique way to invest, and it combines the ease of a robo-advisor with the options of a stock trading platform.
-Investors can choose from over 6,000 stocks and also purchase fractional shares to avoid uninvested cash.
-That means when an Apple stock is $350 per share, you can invest $50 and buy 1/7th of a share.
+This unique way to invest combines the ease of a robo-advisor with the options of a stock trading platform.
+Investors can purchase fractional shares from over 6,000 stocks to avoid uninvested cash.
+That means when a stock is $350 per share, you can invest $50 and buy 1/7th of a share.

 Custom pies and fractional shares give investors more control over where their money is invested.
-M1 Finance also allows for easy socially-responsible investing, where Wealthfront only offers it on accounts worth over $100,000.
+M1 Finance also allows for easy, socially responsible investing.

 M1 Finance Mobile App

-Nowadays it’s always convenient to keep track of your finances on the go.
-Their mobile app has an average rating of 4.5/5 on the Apple Store and Google Play Store.
+Nowadays, it’s always convenient to keep track of your finances on the go.
+Their mobile app has an average rating of 4.7/5 on the Apple Store and 4.5/5 on the Google Play Store.

-Wealthfront offers tax-loss harvesting for every user, and for portfolios over $100,000, stock-level tax-loss harvesting, which saves you even more money on taxes.
+Wealthfront’s Automated Investing account is as easy to use as ever, and still offers the same hands-off approach it always has, offering tax-loss harvesting for every user, unlike M1, and for portfolios over $100,000, stock-level tax-loss harvesting saves you even more money on taxes.

-With Wealthfront, you can open a Cash Account that earns 0.35% APY, 5x the national average per FDIC.gov.
-Your Cash Account will also come with a debit card, zero fees, and unlimited transfers.
-Wealthfront’s Cash Account is insured by the FDIC up to $1M.
+The excellent Wealthfront Cash Account earns 5.0% APY.
+Your high-yield Cash Account will also come with a debit card, zero fees, and unlimited transfers.
+The FDIC insures Wealthfront’s Cash Account for up to $8 Million.

 If your balance is $25,000 or more, you can access a low-cost line of credit through a Portfolio Line of Credit.
-You can borrow up to 30% of your balance at a low 2.40 – 3.65% APY.
+You can borrow up to 30% of your balance at a low 7.15% – 8.40% APR.